stasyanko/monnblanc-principles/README.md

 > “The difference between a data structure and an object is that data structures have visible data and no behavior.
 Objects have behavior and no visible data.”
 > ~ [Uncle Bob Martin](https://twitter.com/unclebobmartin/status/1107740352516157441)

+If we conclude the quote above we can say that **an object is not a data structure**.

+Every object is supposed to have some behavior.

 What are getters and setters for every property of an object?

 Yeah, you are right - it is making our data visible to anyone!